 So what is it that the ATO looks for Example • Interest deductions not being correctly apportioned.
 In essence, interest was claimed but often, the loan was for private purposes. • Loan money was drawn down on a redraw facility and used partly for private purposes such as a new car, boat or a holiday.
-Or where a loan related to a holiday home that was is not available for rent. • Wrongly classifying Capital works i.e. (Improvements being claimed as a repair) • Claiming, say the cost of a new veranda as a repair when it was a Capital Improvement. • Still claiming travel and inspection costs (disallowed from 1st July 2017) • Disallowed from the 1 st July 2017 Omitted Income and over-claimed deductions • This was found to be common in accommodation sharing rentals such as Airbnb • Also be mindful that the holding cost of vacant land (even with a shed on it) are not tax deductible • E.g. land tax, shire rates & water rates and manintenace costs can not be claimed on vacant land
+Or where a loan related to a holiday home that was is not available for rent. • Wrongly classifying Capital works i.e. (Improvements being claimed as a repair) • Claiming, say the cost of a new veranda as a repair when it was a Capital Improvement.
+Still claiming travel and inspection costs Disallowed from the 1 st July 2017 Omitted Income and over-claimed deductions • This was found to be common in accommodation sharing rentals such as Airbnb • Also, be mindful that the holding cost of vacant land (even with a shed on it) is not tax deductible • E.g. Land tax, shire rates & water rates and maintenance costs cannot be claimed on vacant land

-The onus on the Tax Agents again for the 2022 year-we are required to establish the following;
+Again, the onus is on the Tax Agents for the 2023 year-we are required to establish the following: